Appendix 1: PSRs and Flat Tree Structures

 If the exceptions to the properties of heads in these rules are bothering you, you’re in good company!
 If you take some more advanced syntax courses, you will probably learn about some explanations about these exceptions.

-These properties of heads can also help us identify a head in a tree diagram, such as in Figure A1.x and A1.x.
+These properties of heads can also help us identify a head in a tree diagram, such as in Figures A1.5 and A1.6.

-Watch out that you never draw something like in Figure A1.x.
+Watch out that you never draw something like in Figure A1.7.
 A phrase will never have two heads like this.
 (Note the asterisk to indicate that this is an ungrammatical structure).

 Every phrase must have a head and one head (except the S rule, which doesn’t have a head at all).